Baltimore – Penn Station, MD (BAL)

-Amtrak also kicked off a two-year master planning process in fall 2013 that will incorporate three components: State of Good Repair Study, Operations and Facilities Plan and Commercial Development Plan.
-The Commercial Development Plan will be performed by Harbor Point Holdings to evaluate the development opportunities for the vacant upper floors of the station, the adjacent 1.5-acre Lanvale site and other underutilized assets.
-The ultimate goal of the planning process is to set forth a vision for a first-class, transit-oriented development with optimized rail infrastructure that will provide for overall capacity growth on the Northeast Corridor.
+Amtrak also kicked off a two-year master planning process in fall 2013 that incorporated three components: State of Good Repair Study, Operations and Facilities Plan and Commercial Development Plan.
+The Commercial Development Plan evaluated the development opportunities for the vacant upper floors of the station, the adjacent 1.5-acre Lanvale site and other underutilized assets.
+The ultimate goal of the planning process was to set forth a vision for a first-class, transit-oriented development with optimized rail infrastructure that will provide for overall capacity growth on the Northeast Corridor.

 Completed in 1911, and dressed in the triumphant garb of Beaux-Arts classicism favored during the American Renaissance, the $1 million Pennsylvania Station emphasized Baltimore’s importance as a dominant rail hub and major East Coast metropolis.
 Throughout the 19th century, Baltimore used its location on the western edge of the Chesapeake Bay to establish links with emerging Midwestern markets whose goods were transported by road and rail to the city’s extensive docks.
 From there, they were shipped up and down the East Coast and around the world, and in the process, Baltimore fashioned itself into a major international port and Maryland’s largest city, holding sway over the state’s political, economic and cultural life.